 There are so many great Ultimate Rewards cards that earn points at a potentially faster rate than you’d earn directly through United, so that’s something worth considering.

-The United Business Card has an excellent welcome bonus of up to 150K miles.
-Beyond that, the card can be worth holding onto well beyond the first year.
+The United Business Card has a huge welcome bonus of up to 150,000 miles.
+Beyond that, the card can be worth holding onto well beyond the first year for the awesome perks.